xvik/dropwizard-guicey/src/doc/docs/guide/test/junit5.md

         .create();
 ```

-The only difference with annotations is that you can declare hooks as lambdas directly
+The only difference with annotations is that you can declare hooks and setup objects as lambdas directly
 (still hooks in static fields will also work).

 ```java